Politics & Government

 NEW YORK, NY— New York City did not lose 46,000 jobs last year, according to a new economic analysis that argues a state labor data revision created a misleading picture of the city’s economy.

-Economist James Parrott said the New York State Department of Labor administratively reassigned roughly 46,000 home health care jobs from New York City to other regions across the state during its annual benchmark revision released April 2.
+In a briefing paper released through the Center for New York City Affairs at The New School, economist James Parrottsaid the New York State Department of Labor administratively reassigned roughly 46,000 home health care jobs from New York City to other regions during its annual benchmark revision released April 2.

 Find out what's happening in New York Cityfor free with the latest updates from Patch.

-“To be clear, the NYSDOL data does not reflect anyone losing their job or any job being physically moved elsewhere in the state,” Parrott wrote in a briefing paper released through the Center for New York City Affairs at The New School.
+“To be clear, the NYSDOL data does not reflect anyone losing their job or any job being physically moved elsewhere in the state,” Parrott wrote.

 Find out what's happening in New York Cityfor free with the latest updates from Patch.

-But Parrott said this year’s revision introduced what he called an “unprecedented administrative change” tied to New York’s home care system.
+Parrott argued this year’s revision introduced what he called an “unprecedented administrative change” tied to New York’s rapidly expanding home care workforce.

-Parrott said the Labor Department overstated the number of home care jobs located in New York City while undercounting positions elsewhere in the state.
-He said officials partially corrected the error during the benchmark revision but did so by showing a sudden one-month drop of 46,000 jobs in April 2025.
+According to Parrott, the department initially overstated the number of home health care jobs based in New York City while undercounting positions elsewhere in the state.
+He said the benchmark revision partially corrected the imbalance by showing a one-month decline of 46,000 city jobs in April 2025.

 “And this has led some observers to believe that tens of thousands of New York City jobs have been lost or were relocated outside of the city,” Parrott wrote.